 But go back to that running example.
 Why do your muscles feel sore?
 Well, they are experiencing something called Delayed Onset Muscle Soreness, and it’s caused by your muscle fibres repairing and strengthening after that initial exercise.
 In other words, it’s a discomfort that is actually making you stronger.

-If you don’t feel uncomfortable with your goal then chances are your goal is too easy for you.
+If you don’t feel uncomfortable with your goal, then chances are your goal is too easy for you.

 Do something today to get you a step closer